 Planned Parenthood, like many providers we talked to, has a sliding scale based on income.

-Here are abortion price lists for the New York area, and here are abortion price lists for the Los Angeles area.
-Here are abortion price lists for the San Francisco area.
-And here are Texas cities: abortion price lists for the Houston area, the Dallas-Fort Worth area, the San Antonio area and the Austin area.
+Here are abortion prices for the New York area, and here are abortion prices for the Los Angeles area.
+Here are abortion prices for the San Francisco area.
+And here are Texas cities: abortion prices for the Houston area, the Dallas-Fort Worth area, the San Antonio area and the Austin area.
 Florida prices range from $350 to $3,500.

 In every case of our tables for prices, the “Notes” field will give more detail on what prices are at what term.